leoslf/302CEM/README.rst

 - Manufacturer is:

-  - receiving data from Web Store, and
+  - receiving data from Web Store (defined by us), and
-  - providing data to Logistics
+  - providing data to Logistics Company (defined by them)

+- Powerpoint:
+  - TODO: paste the link here